AdobeDocs/experience-platform.es-ES/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 <!---Analytics report suites can be configured for one sandbox at a time.
 To import the same report suite into a different sandbox, the dataset flow will have to be deleted and instantiated again via configuration for a different sandbox.--->

-En la lista de grupos de informes disponibles, seleccione el que desee incluir en Platform y haga clic en **[!UICONTROL Siguiente]**.
+En la lista de los grupos de informes disponibles, seleccione el que desee incluir en la plataforma y haga clic en **[!UICONTROL Siguiente]**.

 ![](../../../../images/tutorials/create/analytics/select-data.png)